 If necessary, contact a specialist in occupational medicine or an eye specialist.

 Following ingestion

 Do not induce vomiting.
-If the person is conscious, wash out mouth with plenty of water; consult a doctor or contact a Poison Control Center immediately.
+If the person is conscious, wash out mouth with plenty of water.
+Consult a doctor immediately or contact a Poison Center.

 4.2.
 Most important symptoms and effects, both acute and delayed